Both pieces of this assignment ask you to print a list of files. The word

 Your program, myls.c

-, should take as its only argument a path to a directory
+, MUST take as its only argument a path to a directory

-and print the name of each file (see note above) inside that directory, one per
+and print the name of each file inside that directory, one per

 line.
-You may or may not include files starting with .
+You MAY include files starting with .

-your program is run without a directory name or the given name is not a
+program is run without a directory name or the given name is not a directory,

-directory, your program should print an error and return a nonzero exit code.
+your program MUST print an error and return a nonzero exit code.

 Internally, GNU’s implementation of ls